Chapter 6: Importing and Exporting Procedures

 cql_int32 id_,

-As you can see, these declarations use exactly the normal SQLite types and so it is very easy to declare a procedure in CQL and then implement it yourself in straight C, simply by conforming to the contract.
+cql_nullable_int32 type_);These declarations use normal SQLite types, so it is easy to declare a procedure in CQL and implement it in C by conforming to the contract.

 begin